HumanCellAtlas/data-portal-content/content/privacy/privacy/privacy.md

 The personal data will be disclosed to:

 - Authorised staff in the data controller’s institutions acting on behalf of the Human Cell Atlas Project.
-- The Zendesk Service providers which HCA relies on to provide the service (see Zendesk’s GDPR compliance statement).
+- The Zendesk Service providers which HCA relies on to provide the service (see [Zendesk’s GDPR compliance statement](https://www.zendesk.com/company/customers-partners/eu-data-protection/)).

-### 5. Will your personal data be transferred to third countries (i.e. countries not part of EU/EEA) and/or international organisations?
+### 5. Will your personal data be transferred to third countries (i.e. countries not part of EU/EEA) and/or international organizations?

-Personal data is transferred to the following organisation based in third countries and that provide the service on behalf of the Human Cell Atlas Project:
+Personal data is transferred to the following organization based in third countries and that provide the service on behalf of the Human Cell Atlas Project:

 >Chan Zuckerberg Initiative\
->555 University Ave, Palo Alto, CA 94301, United States
+>900 Middlefield Road, Redwood City, CA 94063, United States\

 >UC Santa Cruz\
 >1156 High Street, Santa Cruz, CA 95064, United States